minhdang2803/Self-learning-Flutter/README.md

 ![](images/ThemeData.png)

-Using themeData: argument for theme ajustment, appBarTheme: for the appBar, textTheme for the rest of the App
+Using themeData: argument for theme ajustment, appBarTheme: for the appBar, textTheme for the rest of the App In ThemeData:
+- PrimarySwatch: will get different shades which some Flutter widgets automatically use.
 ## 3.3 Adding Logic